csdms/bmi-example-fortran/README.md

 When installing into a conda environment, use the `$CONDA_PREFIX` environment variable.

-Then, to install (on both Linux and macOS):
+Then, to install:

-    make install
+    cmake --install _build

 The installation will look like
 (on macOS, using v2.0 of the Fortran BMI specification):